Jørgen Åsland

 Jørgen Åsland (born 1 November 1946) is a Norwegian politician for the Centre Party.

 He served as a deputy representative to the Norwegian Parliament from Vest-Agder during the term 1993–1997.

-On the local level he was the mayor of Åseral from 1991 to 2007.
-He was first elected to Åseral municipal council in 1979.
+On the local level he was the mayor of Åseral Municipality from 1991 to 2007.
+He was first elected to the municipal council of Åseral Municipality in 1979.